sinathr/JsonResumeSharp/README.md

 And now every thing is done.

 ### Other Features
-You can also create the JsonResume object from a jsonString:
+You can also create the JsonResume object from a json string:
 ```C#
 JsonResume jsonResume = JsonResume.FromJson(jsonString);
 ```